TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 ## Getting Started

-First of all, you can always download the latest release [here](../../releases/latest) and add it to the buildpath of your project, this includes the binaries of Smack and JDOM.
-Or you can also just download the sourcecode and put it in your project's source folder, remember to manually add Smack and JDOM binaries as well.
+Maven is required because of the dependencies this library uses.

-To start of you have to first create a [LolChat](src/com/github/theholywaffle/lolchatapi/LolChat.java) object with the correct [ChatServer](src/com/github/theholywaffle/lolchatapi/ChatServer.java) of your region.
-From there you can do anything you want with it.
+To start of you have to create a [LolChat](src/com/github/theholywaffle/lolchatapi/LolChat.java) object first with the correct [ChatServer](src/com/github/theholywaffle/lolchatapi/ChatServer.java) of your region.
+From there on you can do anything you want with it.

 **Example:**